roojs/PDO_DataObject/README.md

 Work has been funded by CentralNic Group plc

-In General, this should be API compatible with DB_DataObject, except for the getDatabaseConnection(), which is replaced with PDOConnection() - and returns a PDO object, rather than a PEAR DB object.
+In General, this should be API compatible with DB_DataObject, except for
+* getDatabaseConnection(), which is replaced with PDOConnection() - and returns a PDO object, rather than a PEAR DB object.

-In addition
+Other Changes
 a) chained methods (prefixed with 'c', and throw exceptions)
 $key_value =  DB_DAtaObject::Factory('table')
       ->cautoJoin()